What Is Accounting Statement?

 - A list of unpaid invoices with the total balance due.

-- Credit number, credit date, total invoiced amount, the invoice amount paid, the date range for the statement, and opening and overall balance.
+- Credit number, credit date, total invoiced amount, the invoice amount paid, the date range for the statement, opening, and overall balance.

 - Payment details for invoices billed by the service provider and paid by the customer within a specific duration.